Frequently Asked Questions

 When you work with Prosperity Finance, we invite you to talk to us as early as you can because we would like to help you from the very start.
 It does not matter if you are not ready to apply; that’s why we are here to help you.
 We are interested in understanding your situation and goals, so we can provide the right advice to make your journey easier.
 Remember, we offer a free service.

-Good mortgage brokers should work in the client’s best interest; therefore, when it comes to choosing the best lender, it should NOT put their remuneration level into consideration.
+Good mortgage advisors should work in the client’s best interest; therefore, when it comes to choosing the best lender, it should NOT put their remuneration level into consideration.

-Sometimes, though, mortgage brokers must go to non-banks to deliver a solution.
+Sometimes, though, mortgage advisors must go to non-banks to deliver a solution.
 Generally, non-bank lenders do not pay; therefore, we must charge the client directly.
-If that’s the case, the broker should communicate this with the client upfront, leaving no surprise in the end.
+If that’s the case, the advisor should communicate this with the client upfront, leaving no surprise in the end.

-Here are some common attributes of a good mortgage broker.
-We hope they are helpful in finding a good mortgage broker in New Zealand.
+Here are some common attributes of a good mortgage advisor.
+We hope they are helpful in finding a good mortgage advisor in New Zealand.

-• Good brokers should have access to at least 20 lenders to provide the best possible solutions.
+• Good advisors should have access to at least 20 lenders to provide the best possible solutions.
 Just request a copy of their terms of engagement to see who they work with.

-• Good brokers should keep you up to date about your application process and respond to your questions.
+• Good advisors should keep you up to date about your application process and respond to your questions.

-• Good brokers have strong relationships with lenders and understand how to package your application to get the best chance of approval with fewest approval conditions.
+• Good advisors have strong relationships with lenders and understand how to package your application to get the best chance of approval with fewest approval conditions.

 Finally, we suggest you read other clients’ reviews and see what people have to say about them.